CelineSahara/RateMyCoworkersRides/README.md

 Felt safe and had a nice chat!

 Hans R. 2.5★
-Terrible driver, drove with his feet, had his eyes closed the whole ride and only talked about his hats, decent park job
-Ran a red light, good tunes tho
+Terrible driver, drove with his feet, had his eyes closed the whole ride and only talked about his hats Ran a red light, good tunes, decent at parking

 Jeremy O.  5.0★
 Nice car that could fit a bike